 Targeted microbiome manipulation to enhance disease resistance, fruit quality, and storage stability.

-Advancing our understanding of mulberry microbiota will facilitate novel applications in functional food production, sustainable disease control, and value-added processing.
-These efforts will not only support the commercial utilization of mulberry but also contribute to the broader fields of food microbiology and microbial ecology.
+Advancing our understanding of mulberry microbiota will facilitate novel applications, such as probiotic functional food production, sustainable biocontrolstrategies, and value-added processing.
+These efforts will not enhance the commercial utilization of mulberry but also contribute to the broader fields of food microbiology and microbial ecology, addressing global demands for sustainable food systems.

 Table 1.
 Microflora Associated with Mulberry and Other Fruits